 The Adopt-A-Highway Group meets one the first Saturday of every month.
-We normally meet at 8:30 am at the corner of Hamilton Rd and Sea Island Road and then spend a couple of hours cleaning up the roads around the St Simons Gateway project.
+We normally meet at 8:30 am at the corner of Hamilton Rd and Sea Island Road and then spend a couple of hours cleaning up the roads around the St Simons Entrance Gateway project.
 Everyone is welcome as we provide this service to help keep our Island beautiful.
 Contact Adopt-a-Highway for more information.

 Newcomers Bridge welcomes all bridge players, no matter what your level.
 The group meets on the third Thursday of the month.
 Each month different members host with the option of meeting in a member’s home from 1:00 – 3:30 pm or selecting a restaurant to meet at for lunch at 12:30 pm and then staying to play bridge until 3:00 pm.
 The member host communicates menu options to the players and notifies restaurant of players’ choices of menu and drinks.
 For more information contact Bridge.

 Bowling is a great activity for getting to know people.
 We welcome all levels from gutter ball bowlers to those who used to be pretty good back in the day.
 You can sign up as a couple or single.
 We meet the last Monday of every month at 6:30 to bowl 2 games at Strike Zone in Brunswick (by I-95 Toyota).
 The $10 cost includes bowling and shoe rental.
 Anyone who’d like to continue after we finish is welcome to bowl until 10pm at no additional charge.
-If you show up hungry or work up an appetite, there’s a Denny’s restaurant collocated with the bowling alley.
 For more information contact Bowling.